 So, what is the deal with this headline?
+Beware of bus tours!
 Many of us have gone on a bus tour before and enjoyed it, right?
 So why would I make a comment about being beware of bus tours, when I myself cut my teeth as a tour guide in Europe on bus tours?

 Well, let me clear the air and say that I am not making that statement for all tours that are offered via bus.
 Many are well run, well planned, well costed and offer an amazing guide on your adventures.